 Cotehele House is very historic, dating back to the medieval times.
 It has had very few alterations and still contains original armour, tapestries and furniture from this period.
 The gardens are beautifully landscaped with a splendid dovecote, terraces and pools.
 There is a restaurant and a shop alongside the house.
 A short walk from the house is a working water mill, lime kilns, a restored Tamar sailing barge, a shop selling quality pottery and art, a tea room and in the summer a stall selling ice creams.
 Because there is no electric lighting Cotehele House closes at dusk in the spring and autumn.

-Cothele has recently established a new apple orchard, well worth visiting in spring and autumn.
-One of the highlights of the Cothele calendar is the November garland making, the late November food festival and the December Christmas festivities, with the hall hung with the beautiful flower garland and live music every day.
+Cothele has an established apple orchard, well worth visiting in spring and autumn.
+One of the highlights of the Cothele calendar is the November garland making and the December Christmas festivities, with the hall hung with the beautiful flower garland and frequent live music.
+See also the annual Wassail event just before Christmas!

-After the terrace the path splits, take the left hand path, skirting upwards through the woodland with the river always just to the left.
-At the top of the hill the path levels and you can take a right turning signed to Cotehele but first continueg along this path to the stunning view point and the tiny Renaissance chapel.
+After the terrace the path splits, take the left hand path (at the head of the river), skirting upwards through the woodland with the river always just to the left.
+At the top of the hill the path levels and you can take a right turning signed to Cotehele but first continueg along this path to the stunning view point and the tiny Medieval chapel.

 The chapel, tucked on the outskirts of the woodland and overlooking the river, was erected in the fifteenth century to celebrate the lucky escape of Richard Edgecumbe from the roundheads during the civil war.
 Being pursued by a whole troop of men, Richard Edgecumbe threw his hat and a stone into the river below, fooling his pursuers into thinking he had fallen in and drowned, and thus escaping a fairly certain death.
 The chapel was put up on the spot where he had been hiding.

-Continue along this lane and another turning on the right will take you through Cotehele gardens and towards Cotehele House.
-However if you stay on this pleasant and wide walkway you will reach the quay with all its attractions; coffee shop, art gallery, lime kilns, sailing barge, ice creams and mill.
+Continue along this lane and another turning on the right will take you through Cotehele gardens and towards Cotehele House (charges apply).
+However if you stay on this pleasant and wide walkway you will reach the quay with all its attractions; coffee shop, lime kilns, sailing barge, ice creams and mill.
 Here once again Cotehele is clearly marked up the short hill, and this is the route I would recommend.

-It is possible to turn this walk into a longer circular walk with the aid of an OS map and a leaflet that can be picked up in the art gallery detailing walks of the area.
+It is possible to turn this walk into a longer circular walk with the aid of an OS map and a leaflet that can be picked up from Cothele.
 However, for the purpose of this trip I suggest returning the same way as you came, but going through the gardens to pick up the original path.
 Turn left, descend the steep hill, right at the bottom and past the terrace of houses, straight on at the metalled road and back to Calstock.
 However rather than returning up the hill to the train station it is worth going down to the quay and having a look around Calstock, perhaps making use of the riverside cafe that serves cream teas, or the pleasant riverside pub.

 Looe and Polperro